Guikingone/SchedulerBundle/doc/configuration.md

 - `timezone`: Define the timezone used by the scheduler, each task can override this value.

-- `lock_store`: Define the id of the lock factory to use when executing tasks.
+- `lock_store`: Allows to specify a lock factory used by the [Worker](../src/Worker/Worker.php) and created via the key `framework.lock`, by default, the worker will create a new `LockFactory` using a `FlockStore`, if you need to give a custom lock store, the store "service id" is required (ex: `lock.foo.factory`).

 - `rate_limiter`: Define the id of the rate limiter used by the worker to prevent extra execution of a task.